MDSplus/mdsplus/CMakeDeveloperGuide.md

     for more information.

 5. Add your test source code, and make sure it is in the list of test sources.
-The most important thing is the return code, if the test returns 0 then it is logged as a success, and anything else is logged as failure.
+The most important thing is the return code: if the test returns 0 then it is logged as a success, and anything else is logged as failure.
 The logs from the test, along with the environment variables it was run with, will all be logged in Jenkins.